-On May 11, 2011, the Company and certain investors entered into a securities purchase agreement in connection with a registered direct offering, pursuant to which the Company agreed to sell an aggregate of 295,833 shares of its Common Stock and warrants to purchase a total of 221,875 shares of its Common Stock to such investors for aggregate net proceeds, after deducting fees to the Placement Agent and other offering expenses payable by the Company, of approximately \$2,998,000.
+On May 11, 2011, the Company and certain investors entered into a securities purchase agreement in connection with a registered direct offering, pursuant to which the Company agreed to sell an aggregate of 295,833 shares of its Common Stock and warrants to purchase a total of 221,875 shares of its Common Stock to such investors for aggregate net proceeds of approximately \$2,998,000.
 The Common Stock and warrants were sold in fixed combinations, with each combination consisting of one share of Common Stock and 0.75 of one warrant, with each whole warrant exercisable for one share of Common Stock.
 The purchase price was \$11.28 per fixed combination.
-The warrants became exercisable six months and one day following the closing date of the Offering and will remain exercisable for five years thereafter at an exercise price of \$13.56 per share.
+The warrants became exercisable six months and one day following the closing date of the offering and will remain exercisable for five years thereafter at an exercise price of \$13.56 per share.
 The exercise price of the warrants is subject to adjustment in the case of stock splits, stock dividends, combinations of shares and similar recapitalization transactions.
-The exercisability of the warrants may be limited if, upon exercise, the holder or any of its affiliates would beneficially own more than 4.99% of the Company's Common Stock.
-After the one year anniversary of the initial exercise date of the warrants, the Company has the right to call the warrants for cancellation for \$.006 per share in the event that the volume weighted average price of the Company's Common Stock for 20 consecutive trading days exceeds \$27.12.
+The exercisability of the warrants may be limited if, upon exercise, the holder or any of its affiliates would beneficially own more than 4.99% of the Common Stock.
+After the one year anniversary of the initial exercise date of the warrants, the Company had the right to call the warrants for cancellation for \$.006 per share in the event that the volume weighted average price of the Common Stock for 20 consecutive trading days exceeds \$27.12.
+All prices have been adjusted to reflect the reverse 6-for-1 stock split which was effective March 18, 2013.